The Best Areas to Stay in Bali: Which is Right For You?

 Ubud

-Downtown Ubud is both tourist- and traffic-riddled, but it is chock full of lovely temples, vibrant markets, healthy cafes and hip yoga studios.
-But, if you ask me the best part of Ubud lies outside of the city center.
+If you love all things art and yoga, you’re going to love Ubud.
+Downtown Ubud is chock full of lovely temples, vibrant markets, healthy cafes and hip yoga studios.
+But, if you ask me the best parts of Ubud lie outside of the city center.

 Who’s it good for: Culture and art lovers, yoga enthusiasts, vegetarian and vegan travelers, digital nomads and long-term travelers.